Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: EXPERIMENTS

 \subsection{Experimental result}

-\spara{EQ1.
-Effect on pruning strategies (\# of $g$-neighbours computation).} In our comparative analysis of the {\NPA} and the {\ASAP}, we focused on the frequency of $N^g(v)$ operations required by each method, as depicted in Figure~\ref{fig:case1}.
+\spara{EQ1-1.
+Effect on pruning strategies (\# of $g$-neighbours computation).} In our comparative analysis of {\NPA} and {\ASAP}, we focused on the frequency of $N^g(v)$ operations required by each method, as depicted in Figure~\ref{fig:case1}.
 The results clearly demonstrate that the {\ASAP} significantly reduces the number of $N^g(v)$ operations across all datasets by over $40\%$, effectively halving the computations needed compared to the {\NPA}.
 Even in the Gowalla dataset, which showed the lowest reduction, the {\ASAP} performed approximately $37.9\%$ fewer calculations.
 In contrast, the Kosarak dataset exhibited a marked improvement, with approximately $72\%$ fewer calculations.
 These results highlight the effectiveness of the {\ASAP}, making it highly advantageous for applications requiring frequent $N^g(v)$ computations.
-By reducing these operations, the {\ASAP} not only speeds up the process but also lessens the computational load.
+By reducing these operations, {\ASAP} not only accelerates computation but also lessens the computational load.

+\spara{EQ1-2.
+Effect on node-based and edge-based lower-bounds.} We analyse the impact of our proposed lazy update strategy, which effectively avoids the computationally expensive task of calculating $g$-neighbours.
+Figure~\ref{fig:case1_2} illustrates the contributions of both node-based and edge-based lower-bounds in avoiding $g$-neighbours computations.
+Overall, the edge-based lower-bounds account for an average of $76.6\%$ in lazy updates, significantly surpassing the node-based lower-bounds.
+In the Kosarak dataset, edge-based lower-bounds contribute $89.6\%$, while in the Gowalla dataset, they contribute a minimum of $61.5\%$.
+We observed that edge-based lower-bounds are instrumentally important in optimising the efficiency of {\ASAP} by reducing the frequency of $g$-neighbours calculations.

-\spara{\textbf{EQ2.} Effect on iterations.} We analyse the efficiency of our peeling algorithms by checking the number of nodes and hyperedges removed at each iteration on various datasets.
-We checked the number of iterations, observing rapid convergence within a few iterations, although the maximum number of iterations is bounded by $\min(|V|, |E|)$.
+\spara{\textbf{EQ2.} Convergence analysis.} We analyse the efficiency of our peeling algorithms by checking the number of nodes and hyperedges removed at each iteration on various datasets.
+We examined the number of iterations, observing rapid convergence within a few iterations, although the maximum number of iterations is bounded by $\min(|V|, |E|)$.
 The average number of iterations was $14.6$.
 Interestingly, the House Bills dataset required the fewest iterations, with only $3$, whereas the Amazon dataset needed the most, at $39$ iterations.
-In the initial iterations (up to $2$-$3$ iterations), we observed that over $85$\% of the total eliminated nodes and hyperedges were removed, indicating rapid convergence towards the end result.
-Figure~\ref{fig:case3} empirically presents this tendency, showing that significant reductions are achieved with few iterations in both cases.
+In the initial iterations (up to $2$-$3$ iterations), we observed that over $85\%$ of the total eliminated nodes and hyperedges were removed, indicating rapid convergence towards the end result.
+Figure~\ref{fig:case3} presents this tendency, showing that significant reductions are achieved with just a few iterations in both cases.